l8nit3tr0ubl3/L8nit3-Arb-Bot/README.md

-# L8nit3's Arbitration Bot
+# L8nit3's Arbitrage Bot
 ##
-This is currently used to find arbitration trade oppourtunities
+This is currently used to find arbitrage trade oppourtunities
 between crypto pairs at Binance and Bittrex.

 IT IS A WORK IN PROGRESS, and is in no way ready for ANYONE to use